No-interest loans or cash grants? SF weighs how to help merchants during lengthy construction - The San Francisco Examiner

 “I won’t be able to pay back a loan to make up the income I have lost when I’m catching up,” she told the supervisors.
 “I can’t survive a delay.”

-Hearing her plight, Peskin told SFMTA staff that Rabke is “Exhibit A.”
+Hearing her plight, Peskin told SFMTA staff that Rabkin is “Exhibit A.”

 If SFMTA does not develop a grant program, Peskin threatened, “Don’t be surprised if we stop funding transportation projects.”

-He added, “I will give you Ms. Rabke’s number.
+He added, “I will give you Ms. Rabkin’s number.
 Take care of her.”

 joe@sfexaminer.com